nejcstopno/academic-kickstart_new/content/courses/example/_index.md

 # Course title, summary, and position.
 linktitle: My take on bioinformatics
 summary: A collection of codes, scripts and workflows for processing reads from either amplicon or shotgun sequencing.
-weight: 1

 linktitle: How to learn bioinformatics
 summary: A collection of resources that I have used to learn bioinformatics.
-weight: 1

 # Page metadata.
 title: Overview
 date: "2018-09-09T00:00:00Z"
 lastmod: "2020-07-30T00:00:00Z"
-draft: false  # Is this a draft? true/false
+draft: true  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.